yiwan330445/rcc/docs/maintenance.md

 ## Maintenance vs. tools using holotrees

-When doing maintenance on any holotree, you should be aware, that if Robocorp tooling (Worker, Assistant, Automation Studio, VS Code plugins, rcc, ...) is also at same time using same holotree/hololib, your maintenance actions might have negative effect on those tools.
+When doing maintenance on any holotree, you should be aware, that if Robocorp tooling (Worker, Assistant, VS Code plugins, rcc, ...) is also at same time using same holotree/hololib, your maintenance actions might have negative effect on those tools.